Fluorine-free into the future

 Anti-stick coatings

-The plasma-polymer anti-stick coatings are in great demand, especially in the food industry, but also in other areas such as paint stripping or the manufacture of fiber composite plastic components.
+Anti-stick coatings are in great demand, especially in the food industry, but also in other areas such as paint stripping or the manufacture of fiber composite plastic components.
 In addition to their excellent anti-stick properties, the coatings are characterized above all by their adhesion to almost all substrate materials and their hydrophobic behavior.
-This makes them ideal for coating pans/cookware or molding tools, for example.
+Thus, plasma polymer as well as liquid and powder coating systems can be optimally used for applications such as coating pans/cookware, medical devices, or molding tools.

 Sliding coatings